mist-nu/mist/README.md

 databases.
 Next time you want to start Mist, call `init` since it has already created everything needed.

+To start the networking you need to call `startEventLoop`, `startServeTor` and optionally `startServeDirect`.
+You must also add an address lookup server by calling `addAddressLookupServer`.
+There is a public address lookup server at `lookup.mist.nu` port `40443`.
+The Mist library stores your address lookup servers, you only have to add them once.

 Then you have a few choices.
 You can either interact with Mist databases, or start direct connections with peers.
 Databases are managed by the `getDatabase`, `createDatabase`, `receiveDatabase` and `listDatabases` methods.
 Databases can replicate their content between users, this is started with `startSync` and paused with `stopSync`.

-In order to start any networking, such as syncing databases, you need to call `addAddressLookupServer`.
-There is a public address lookup server at `lookup.mist.nu` port `40443`.
-The Mist library stores your address lookup servers, you only have to add them once.

 Connections between peers are made through services.
 A peer has a list of services, as well as a simple access control system that